Alcatel-Lucent to cut 5,490 jobs worldwide

 ($1 = 0.7621 euros)

-Additional reporting by Blaise Robinson and Leila Abboud; Writing by James Regan; Editing by Erica Billingham and Leslie Gevirtz
+Additional reporting by Blaise Robinson; Writing by James Regan; Editing by Erica Billingham